DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Leave-on emollients are applied directly to the skin.
 They vary in consistency from light to heavy.
 Light preparations, such as creams and lotions, are quickly absorbed owing to their high-water content but require more frequent application than thicker ointments.
 Light preparations are suitable for a broad area of application.
 Heavy preparations (ointments) have an occlusive, protective, longer lasting effect due to their higher oil content, but are usually less cosmetically acceptable due to their oily appearance .
 Typically, patients with chronic eczema will prefer to use a heavy preparation, especially when applied to a small area.

 Soap can be used on body folds but should be completely rinsed off.
-Soap should seldom be used for the rest of the body as it irritates the skin.
+Soap should seldom be used for the rest of the body as it irritates and dries the skin.
 Emollient soap substitutes are preferred when washing the rest of the body .

 Bath emollients are oils or emulsifiers designed to disperse in the bath .